 No cases from before 3 August 2020 will immediately proceed to hearing, but will have to be ‘re-activated’ by the landlord and then subject to a new review hearing, at least four weeks before the substantive hearing.

 Landlords will also need to provide the courts and judges with information on how tenants have been affected by the pandemic.
 Where this information is not provided, judges will be able to adjourn proceedings until the information is provided.

 In addition, the government has announced a "winter truce" on the enforcement of evictions, meaning no evictions will be permitted in England and Wales in the run up to and over Christmas except in the most serious circumstances.

 Tenants are still liable for their rent during this time and should pay this as usual.
 If tenants are facing financial hardship and think they will have difficulty making a rental payment, they should speak to their landlord in the first instance.
-The government is encouraging tenants and landlords to work together to put in place a rent payment scheme.
+The government is encouraging tenants and landlords to work together to put in place a rent payment plan.
 However, there is other support available for tenants facing financial difficulties:

-- A £500 Hardship Fund will go to local authorities in England so they can reduce the 2020 to 2021 council tax bills of working age people receiving Local Council Tax Support.
+A £500 Hardship Fund will go to local authorities in England so they can reduce the 2020 to 2021 council tax bills of working age people receiving Local Council Tax Support.
 Councils will also be able to use the funding to provide further discretionary support to vulnerable people.